 The Ingeborg Pohl Raitenhaslach Endowment Fund under the umbrella of the TUM University Foundation gives women students and scientists the opportunity to attend events at the TUM Science and Study Center Raitenhaslach.
 The former Cistercian abbey is located in Burghausen, approx. 120 km away from Munich and 50 km from Salzburg.
 Equipped with the latest multimedia technology, the center offers a unique historical location for seminars.
 Far removed from everyday university life, this center provides a perfect setting to promote scientific and creative exchange.
 Top researchers from Germany and abroad actively engage with representatives from politics, business and society within the walls of the former abbey.

-The TUM University Foundation is financing a new-build project in the district of Berchtesgadener Land.
-The main focus of the TUM Teaching and Research Station will be on environmental and ecosystem research and on exploring new paths in the teaching of natural sciences.
+The TUM University Foundation has co-financed a new-build project in the district of Berchtesgadener Land.
+The Friedrich N. Schwarz Research Station opened in July 2019.
+Its main focus is on environmental and ecosystem research and on exploring new paths in the teaching of natural sciences.
 It will cooperate with TUM’s Berchtesgaden School Research Center, where around 10,000 schoolkids attend courses and programs every year.
 This provides an early opportunity for the pupils to develop an interest in subjects like math, computer science, the natural sciences and engineering.
 The new Teaching and Research Station, which will have overnight accommodation for up to 40 people, will widen TUM’s scope of activities in both teaching and research.
 The model is unique in Germany.